StuartChartersE22/insomnia-plugin-testing/README.md

 Optional functionality of the test request formatter that allows the value of each field to be compared with another value to see if they are equal.

 ### Usage
+To turn on, the "assert-equality" environment variable is present and set to true, and next to the field name an array containing fist a JSON path to extract the value to be tested, and second a JSON path to extract the expected value.

-To turn on, the "assert-equality" environment variable is present and set to true.
-The value of each reference name is set to an array with the JSON to be tested first and a JSON object containing the expected results second.
-If the JSon path for the testing JSON isn't expected to bring anything back, its value will be "not present".
+In the body of the request, the value of each reference name is set to an array with the JSON to be tested first and a JSON object containing the expected results second.
+If no expected value JSON given then no assertions are made for that reference.
+If the JSON path for the testing JSON isn't expected to bring anything back, its value will be "not present".
+To assert equality, both results of JSON paths are stringified by JSON and compared through strict equality.

-In the test environment configuration As default, the boolean result is added under the each field name with the key "\[field-name\]-matches".
-There are optional fields to add the expected value into the resopnse with the key "\[field-name\]-expected" or have only the matches evaluation result returned.
+There is an optional field "result-reporting":
+- "DEFAULT" (or unexpected value) returns the unspecified behaviour.
+The boolean result is added with the key "\[field-name\]-matches".
+- "REDUCED" only reports "\[field-name\]-matches"
+- "VERBOSE" returns the expected value under the key "\[field-name\]-expected".

 Request:
 ```